Martin Tupper (physician)

-Martin Tupper, FRS, FGS (1780 – 8 December 1844) of 5 New Burlington Street, London was an English physician.
+Martin Tupper, FRS, FGS (17 April 1780 – 8 December 1844) was an English physician originally from Guernsey.
 The son of John Tupper and Catherine Bowden, he became a respected physician whose patients included the Duke of Wellington.

+Education and career

+Tupper attended Exeter College, Oxford, matriculating on 15 January 1802, but left two years later without achieving a degree.
 As well as becoming a Fellow of the Medical and Chirurgical Society of London in 1819 he was an amateur geologist and a Fellow of the Geological Society.
 He was also elected a Fellow of the Royal Society in February 1835.

+Personal life

-Tupper married Ellin Marris, and had four sons, including the poet Martin Farquhar Tupper.
+Tupper married Ellin Devis Marris, the daughter of landscape painter Robert Marris (1749–1827) and granddaughter of Arthur Devis, on 7 August 1809.
+They had five sons, including the poet Martin Farquhar Tupper.

+Death

 He died in 1844 at South Hill Park, the Berkshire home of the dying Edmund Pery, 1st Earl of Limerick, while attending him in a medical capacity.